cph-cachet/carp.core-kotlin/README.md

 protocol.addMasterDevice( phone )

-// Define what needs to be measured, on which device, when. val sensors = phone.SENSOR_MEASURES val measures = listOf( sensors.geolocation(), sensors.stepcount() )
+// Define what needs to be measured, on which device, when. val sensors = Smartphone.SENSOR_MEASURES val measures = listOf( sensors.geolocation(), sensors.stepcount() )
-val startMeasures = IndefiniteTask( "Start measures", measures ) protocol.addTriggeredTask( phone.atStartOfStudy(), startMeasures, phone )
+val startMeasures = ConcurrentTask( "Start measures", measures ) protocol.addTriggeredTask( phone.atStartOfStudy(), startMeasures, phone )

 // JSON output of the study protocol, compatible with the rest of the CARP infrastructure.